-- 1 The Company shall manage its business risks of the Olympus Group based on thorough discussions held at meetings of the Board of Directors and the Executive Management Committee, among other meetings, and appropriate internal approval procedures. - The Company shall manage risks, such as those relating to quality, product safety, export control, information security, occupational health and safety, the environment, and disasters, by defining responsible divisions, establishing internal corporate regulations and standards, working for preventive risk management as the Olympus Group, and implementing related education and training. - 3 The CSR Committee shall report and deliberate on plans and measures in relation to risk management and make efforts to establish and maintain a risk management system at the Olympus Group.
+- 1 The Company shall manage its business risks of the Olympus Group based on thorough discussions held at meetings of the Board of Directors and the Executive Management Committee, among other meetings, and appropriate internal approval procedures. - 2 The Company shall manage risks, such as those relating to quality, product safety, export control, information security, occupational health and safety, the environment, and disasters, by defining responsible divisions, establishing internal corporate regulations and standards, working for preventive risk management as the Olympus Group, and implementing related education and training. - 3 The CSR Committee shall report and deliberate on plans and measures in relation to risk management and make

+Risk Management Structure

+Olympus has identified one of the functions of the CSR Committee, which establishes the president as being responsible for CSR and is chaired by the officer in charge of CSR, as managing risks, and the committee thus works to reduce exposure to risks and prevent their actualization as part of its normal operations.
+The Company has also put into place systems for responding to serious risks should they be realized.
+In addition, to further strengthen the Company's risk management structure, the Risk Management Bureau was revised and renamed the Risk Management Department in October 2012. efforts to establish and maintain a risk management system at the Olympus Group.
 Moreover, pursuant to the internal Rules on Risk Management and Crisis Response, each department in charge in the Company and the subsidiaries shall be aware of risks and take preventative measures, and the Company has a framework that enables prompt actions in the event of an emergency.
 In the event of an earthquake, fire, other natural disaster, accident, corporate ethics violation, or occurrence of another high-risk incident, the department in charge shall make immediate reports to the president, other members of the Executive Management Committee, and relevant people.
 Response measures will then be decided by the president.